-Our aim is to make it easy for you to bank with us, so we’ve provided some further information and useful tips to help you below.
+Our aim is to make it easy for you to bank with us, so we’ve provided some further information and useful tips for running your business bank accounts.

 There are two ways you can pay cash into your account, these are: